Prsahant123kumar/EatiT/README.md

 # Nutrition Assistant Application->

 ## Demo Video
-Add your demo video link here.
-This video demonstrates the key features and functionality of the Nutrition Assistant Application.
+[https://youtu.be/Wx9JdofD9Ec] This video demonstrates the key features and functionality of the Nutrition Assistant Application.

 ## PPT
 Access the presentation slides for this project [here](link-to-your-ppt).